google/WebFundamentals/src/content/en/fundamentals/performance/user-centric-performance-metrics.md

 the long task, which is helpful in determining if third party iframe scripts are causing issues.
-Future versions of the spec are planning to add more granularity and expose script URL, line, and column number, which will be very helpful in determine if your own scripts are causing slowness.
+Future versions of the spec are planning to add more granularity and expose script URL, line, and column number, which will be very helpful in determining if your own scripts are causing slowness.

 ### Tracking input latency